Appleeinstein/Vibelytics/README.md

 It’s *not* a substitute for real communication.
 Don't take your vibe check *too* seriously 😅

 Your data stays fully on your device.
 We don’t track, store, or upload anything.
-But still — don't paste *sensitive* info unless you trust your device. 🙏

 ---

 ## 🧡 Support

-If you love this project, star it ⭐ on GitHub, share it with your squad, or drop a meme in our future Discord 😌
+If you love this project, star it ⭐ on GitHub and share it with your squad 😌

 Stay vibey 🌀